rebellion-studios/df-mod2-forensic-copy/README.md

 My task was to create fictional evidence files, and then duplicate them to create a sound copy to work with for file analyzation.
 The 1st evidence file shows a message about somebody claiming not to have sexual relations with somebody.
 The 2nd evidence file shows lyrics to a Monster High song.
 The 3rd evidence file shows the total budget and box office gross for the Scream movies.
 The 4th evidence file shows a quote from a certain horror icon.
 The 5th evidence file shows a bunch of years.

 To obtain forensically sound files, I used the following code for each file.
 This copies everything in the chosen folder to a new location.
-Hash files were added to the original folder as well as the new folder.
+Seperate hash files were added to the original folder as well as the new folder, before being combined into a single file.

 ```
 Copy-Item "OLD-FOLDER\*" -Destination "NEW-FOLDER" -Recurse